-This year we generalized the construction to finitely connected Dini-smooth domains and $W^{1,q}$ -smooth conductivities, with $q \leq 2$.
-The case of an annular geometry is the relevant one for the application to plasma shaping mentioned below.
-An article is currently being written on these topics.
+This year we generalized the construction to finitely connected Dini-smooth domains and $W^{1,q}$ -smooth conductivities, with q>2 [43].
+The case of an annular geometry is the relevant one for the application to plasma shaping mentioned below [17].
 The application that initially motivated this work came from free boundary problems in plasma confinement (in tokamaks) for thermonuclear fusion.
 This work was initiated in collaboration with the Laboratoire J. Dieudonné (University of Nice) and is now the topic of a collaboration with two teams of physicists from the CEA-IRFM (Cadarache).

-In the transversal section of a tokamak (which is a disk if the vessel is idealized into a torus), the so-called poloidal flux is subject to some conductivity outside the plasma volume for some simple explicit smooth conductivity function, while the boundary of the plasma (in the Tore Supra Tokamak) is a level line of this flux [58].
+In the transversal section of a tokamak (which is a disk if the vessel is idealized into a torus), the so-called poloidal flux is subject to some conductivity equation outside the plasma volume for some simple explicit smooth conductivity function, while the boundary of the plasma (in the Tore Supra tokamak) is a level line of this flux [53].
 Related magnetic measurements are available on the chamber, which furnish incomplete boundary data from which one wants to recover the inner (plasma) boundary.
 This free boundary problem (of Bernoulli type) can be handled through the solutions of a family of bounded extremal problems in generalized Hardy classes of solutions to real Beltrami equations, in the annular framework.
 Such approximation problems also allow us to approach a somewhat dual extrapolation issue, raised by colleagues from the CEA for the purpose of numerical simulation.
 It consists in recovering magnetic quantities on the outer boundary (the chamber) from an initial guess of what the inner boundary (plasma) is.

 In the particular case at hand, the conductivity is 1/x and the domain is an annulus embedded in the right halfplane.
 We obtained a basis of solutions (exponentials times Legendre functions) upon separating variables in toroidal coordinates.
-This may be viewed as a generalization to the annulus of the Bessel type expansions derived in [22], [23] for simply connected geometries.
-This provides a computational setting to solve the extremal problems mentioned before, and is the topic of the PhD thesis of Y. Fischer.
+This may be viewed as a generalization to the annulus of the Bessel type expansions derived in [21] for simply connected geometries.
+This provides a computational setting to solve the extremal problems mentioned before, and was the topic of the PhD thesis of Y. Fischer [17], [22].
+In the most recent tokamaks, like Jet or ITER, an interesting feature of the level curves of the poloidal flux is the occurrence of a cusp (a saddle point of the poloidal flux, called an X point), and it is desirable to shape the plasma according to a level line passing through this X point for physical reasons related to the efficiency of the energy transfer.
+We established well-posedness of the Dirichlet problem in weighted L^p classes for harmonic measure on piecewise smooth domains without cusps, thereby laying ground for such a study.
+This issue is next in line, now that the present approach has been validated numerically on Tore Supra data.

 On the half-plane, the conductivity 1/x is severely unbounded but the analysis of this test case is quite important for the convergence of extrapolation algorithms to recover magnetic quantities on the chamber.
 Additive decompositions into Hardy solutions inside the outer boundary and outside the inner boundary, with controlled vanishing on the imaginary axis, have been obtained as part of the PhD work of S. Chaabi.
+The latter developed this year a multiplicative parameterization of Hardy-smooth solutions by holomorphic functions for the conjugate Beltrami equation, a result which is both subtler and weaker than the classical Stoilow factorization for solutions to the complex Beltrami equation.
+This factorization is of considerable numerical interest in situations where conductivity is little or not known.